Henri Denis: Career

 Denis was appointed Minister of National Defence in the government that took office under Paul-Emile Janson on 23 November 1937, and retained the position in the administrations headed by Paul-Henri Spaak and Hubert Pierlot in the run-up to the Second World War.
 He was among the four members of the government who met with King Leopold III at Wijnendale Castle on 25 May 1940 and failed to convince the monarch to follow the government into exile in France.
-He himself, aged 68, resigned from the Belgian government in exile when it relocated to London in October 1940, opting to remain in retirement in Vichy France.
+He himself, aged 63, resigned from the Belgian government in exile when it relocated to London in October 1940, opting to remain in retirement in Vichy France.
 In 1943 he moved to Switzerland.
-He died in Saint-Gilles (Brussels) on 19 January 1957.
+He died in Saint-Gilles (Brussels) on 19 January 1957, aged 79.